![]() | Raisin Moth (erroneously: Ephestia fugulilla) PHYCITINAE, PYRALIDAE, PYRALOIDEA | (donherbisonevans@outlook.com) and Stella Crossley |

-This Caterpillar is quite handsome: it is white with four rows of purplish brown spots along the back, and a brown head and collar.
+This Caterpillar is white with four rows of purplish brown spots along the back, and a brown head and collar.
 It grows to a length of about 1 cm.
 It is a pest of any stored foodstuff, particularly fruit, and especially grapes.
 It really prefers grapes that are damaged already and still moist.

-The adult moth has fawn forewings and pale hindwings.
-It has a wing span of about 2 cms.
+The adult moth has fawn forewings, each with a dark band across the middle, a dark submarginal band, and some dark spots along the margin.
+The hindwings are white with dark shading along the hind-margin.
+The dark markings wear off easily, and can be absent in older specimens.
+The moth has a wing span of about 2 cms.
 The mating behaviour has been investigated, and some of the pheromones have been determined.

 The species occurs world-wide, for example in: